Verpz/Javascript-Disabled-Warning-Popup/README.md

 Uses a CDN, this is very fast and light weight.

-Live Demo: http://codepen.io/Verpz/pen/WweRWJ (It will always be visable for demonstration purposes).
+Live Demo: http://codepen.io/Verpz/pen/WweRWJ (It will always be visible for demonstration purposes).

 * No jQuery Or 3rd Party Library Required.